hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

   <!-- END -->
 ```

 When you are done editing the file save it and push the change to your remote repo.
 You can do this on the command line or via the VCS Branch button in Visual Studio Code.

-Observe the terraform run that kicks off as soon as you push your code to the master branch.
-Check your website and see if the content was updated correctly.
+Trigger a new Terraform run from the UI.
+This must be done manually (or via the API) once.
+Future commits to the git repo will trigger builds automatically.

 ---
 name: chapter-7d-tfe-lab-solution-1